jhadenn/Automotive-Stock-Catalog/README.md

 How to run (website hosting is a work in progress!)

-First, create a env.local file in the project's root directory with these environment variables obtained from DOUBLE J DUBZ INC.
+First, create a env.local file in the project's root directory with these environment variables obtained from DOUBLE J DUBZ INC (please email jhaden.goy@ontariotechu.net).
 ```
 NEXT_PUBLIC_SUPABASE_URL= *insert url here*
 NEXT_PUBLIC_SUPABASE_ANON_KEY= *insert api key here*